mamouzgar/hafez/README.md

 post-trajectory inference functionality but omits the trajectory inference algorithm.

-To intall hafezjoon, you can go to the github page or just directly install in R.
+To install hafezjoon, you can go to the github page or just directly install in R.

 ``` r